Free Printable: Low Carb & Keto Food ListGet It Now

 How To Make A Charcuterie Board

-This section shows how to make a keto charcuterie board with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make a keto charcuterie board with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Arrange cheeses.
 Place the cheeses in a few different areas on a cutting board (I have this one, which is the perfect size for this charcuterie recipe).
 Brie works well kept in a wheel and sliced into wedges.
 Hard, semi-hard, and semi-soft cheeses, like cheddar and manchego, can be sliced and then fanned out.